splunk-soar-connectors/postgresql/release_notes/unreleased.md

 **Unreleased**
-* Remove the requests library, instead using the one built into the SOAR platform
+* Remove the psycopg2-binary library, instead using the one built into the SOAR platform